This is part 2 of a two-part post about triggers.

-You’ve heard before about parenting triggers expression.
 The parenting journey comes with its own unique set of challenges.
 Parenting feels like a constant balancing act between the parent we want to be and the parent we end up being at any given moment based on our own triggers.
-Understanding your triggers helps you understand what situations trigger you more than others so you can work towards reducing the stressors.
+Understanding your triggers helps you understand what situations trigger you more than others so you can work towards reducing the stressors that lead to you being triggered.

 When I’m Triggered, What Am I Supposed To Do?